Levaquin Leva-Pak Side Effects

 Frequency not reported: Abnormal coordination, coma, hypoesthesia, involuntary muscle contractions, hyperesthesia, paralysis, speech disorder, stupor, encephalopathy, leg cramps, ataxia, migraine, seizures, intracranial hypertension

-Postmarketing reports: Abnormal electroencephalogram (EEG), exacerbation of myasthenia gravis, anosmia, ageusia, parosmia, dysgeusia, encephalopathy (isolated reports), dysphonia, pseudotumor cerebri, hypoacusis, tinnitus, peripheral neuropathy
+Postmarketing reports: Abnormal electroencephalogram (EEG), exacerbation of myasthenia gravis, anosmia, ageusia, parosmia, dysgeusia, encephalopathy (isolated reports), dysphonia, pseudotumor cerebri, hypoacusis, tinnitus, peripheral neuropathy (may be irreversible)

 Common (1% to 10%): Insomnia (4%)